xylix/kanditutkielma/assignments/plan.md

             - how it works
         - Difference between the "actual" runtime types (that every Python program uses) and type hints
         - Checkers: mypy, pyright, others?
-- TODO: Another chapter?
+/* - TODO: Another chapter? */
-- Chapter analyzing the solutions:
+- "Chapter analyzing the solutions" Types as a tool: 3-5 pages
     -  Why is statical typing for Python programs rising in popularity?
         - What are the perceived reasons programmers implement typing into Python projects
     - Empirical benefits from statically typing Python programs
     - Using type annotations for runtime behaviour
         - FastAPI, Pydantic
-- Related work
+- Related work 1 page
-- Conclusions:
+- Conclusions: 1-2 page
     - Implications
         - where does dynamic typing still seem popular and/or appropriate
         - (?) growing proportion of building large applications with python